Blog post

 I work as a K-12 Instructional Technology Specialist.
 Prior, I spent 10 years as a classroom Social Studies teacher and department chair.
 I regret not doing more to introduce any of these concepts in my class.
 While proficiency in the basics is important, as digital natives, I could have taken my students to a higher level by exposing them to the principles of designing technology.
 A skill sought by every industry today.
 Don’t miss your chance to open a world of opportunity for your students.

-Let’s continue the conversation about the importance of coding and computer science education.
+Let’s continue the conversation about the importance of coding in the classroom and computer science in K-12 education.
+With many states, districts, and schools now emphasizing computer science standards, this is a great time to align your lessons with curriculum goals while inspiring students to explore technology and coding.
+To ensure readiness, professional development programs tailored for computer science instruction can provide valuable insights.
 Nearpod has a Digital Citizenship and Literacy supplemental curriculum available in the 21st Century Readiness Program.
 Include these resources in your lesson plans to support instruction in digital citizenship, computer science, coding, applications of technology, and media literacy.

 If you’re interested in accessing the lessons mentioned in this blog post, sign up for Nearpod for free by clicking below!